maykinmedia/objects-api/docs/api/usage.rst

 -------------------------------------------------

-Since there could be a difference between the real date of the object change and its registration in the system, the Objects API support both material and formal history.
+Since there could be a difference between the real date of the object change and its registration in the system, the API support both material and formal history.
 The material history describes the history as it should be (stored in the ``startAt`` and ``endAt`` attributes).
 The formal history describes the history as it was administratively processed (stored in the ``registeredAt``